OfficeDev/teams-toolkit-samples/todo-list-with-Azure-backend-M365/README.md

 3. Open the project in Visual Studio Code.
 4. Open the command palette and select `Teams: Provision in the cloud`.
 5. Once provision is completed, open the command palette and select `Teams: Deploy to the cloud`.
 6. Once deployment is completed, you can preview the app running in Azure.
 In Visual Studio Code, open the `Run and Debug` Activity Panel.
-Select a target Microsoft application where the app runs: `Launch Remote in Teams`, `Launch Remote in Outlook` or `Launch Remote in Microsoft 365 app`.
-If you select `Launch Remote in Outlook` or `Launch Remote in Microsoft 365 app`, a VS Code dialog will be popped up as the image below.
-Please click "Install in Teams" first to install the app in Teams, then click "Continue" to continue to preview the app in Outlook or Microsoft 365 app.
+Select a target Microsoft application where the app runs: `Launch Remote in Teams`, `Launch Remote in Outlook` or `Launch Remote in the Microsoft 365 app`.
+If you select `Launch Remote in Outlook` or `Launch Remote in the Microsoft 365 app`, a VS Code dialog will be popped up as the image below.
+Please click "Install in Teams" first to install the app in Teams, then click "Continue" to continue to preview the app in Outlook or the Microsoft 365 app.
   ![Install in Teams VSC Remote](./images/install-in-teams-vsc-remote.png)

 ## (Optional) Debug

 1. In Visual Studio Code, open the `Run and Debug` Activity Panel.
-Select a target Microsoft application where the app runs: `Debug in Teams`, `Debug in Outlook` or `Debug in Microsoft 365 app`.
-If you select `Debug in Outlook` or `Debug in Microsoft 365 app`, a VS Code dialog will be popped up as the image below.
-Please click "Install in Teams" first to install the app in Teams, then click "Continue" to continue to debug the app in Outlook or Microsoft 365 app.
+Select a target Microsoft application where the app runs: `Debug in Teams`, `Debug in Outlook` or `Debug in the Microsoft 365 app`.
+If you select `Debug in Outlook` or `Debug in the Microsoft 365 app`, a VS Code dialog will be popped up as the image below.
+Please click "Install in Teams" first to install the app in Teams, then click "Continue" to continue to debug the app in Outlook or the Microsoft 365 app.
   ![Install in Teams VSC Local](./images/install-in-teams-vsc-local.png)